Preventive medicine · Dogs and cats

 2Can we test whether my pet is still protected?

 Yes.
 For certain vaccines (parvovirus, distemper, panleukopenia), antibody titer tests are available.
-They can help determine whether a booster is needed, especially for pets that have had vaccine reactions or where we want to avoid over-vaccination.
+They help decide whether a booster is needed, especially for pets that have reacted to a vaccine before or where we want to avoid over-vaccination.
 Ask our team.

 3Are there risks associated with vaccination?